 2022 Roulette Resident

-Luke Stewart and Leila Bordreuil continue their work for feedback ensemble.
-In this iteration, trumpeter Nate Wooley joins the raucous group of musicians utilizing their own feedback apparatuses—in addition to their instruments— for a resulting cacophony of sound, noise, improvisation, and electronic exploration.
+Resident artist Luke Stewart and collaborator Leila Bordreuil continue their work for feedback ensemble.
+The raucous group of musicians utilizes their own feedback apparatuses—in addition to their instruments— resulting in a cacophony of sound, noise, improvisation, and electronic exploration.

 Luke Stewart: upright bass and amplifier